sgajbi/performanceAnalytics/docs/RFCs/RFC 17 - Contribution Enhancements.md

 ## 1\.
 Executive Summary

-This document specifies enhancements for the `/performance/contribution` endpoint. [cite\_start]While the current engine correctly calculates multi-period contribution using the Carino smoothing algorithm[cite: 636], it lacks flexibility.
+This document specifies enhancements for the `/performance/contribution` endpoint.
+While the current engine correctly calculates multi-period contribution using the Carino smoothing algorithm, it lacks flexibility.
 This RFC introduces **configurable weighting schemes**, **explicit control over smoothing**, and **richer time-series outputs**.
 These features will allow users to perform more nuanced analysis, such as viewing un-smoothed daily contributions or using different standard methodologies for calculating position weights.
 This work aligns the endpoint with the shared API envelope from RFC 14 and increases its analytical power.

 ## 2\.
 Current State Analysis